We want as many people as possible to be able to use this website. For example, that means you should be able to:

 What we’re doing to improve accessibility

 We want our website to offer the best experience possible for all of our users.
-In addition to fixing known issues, we continue to work on website content and structure.
-We are working with Optima to carry out a comprehensive review and update of the website over the next twelve months.
+In addition to fixing known issues, we will continue to work on website content and structure.

 Preparation of this accessibility statement